SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Experiments

 \subsection{Ablation Study}

 We ablate the effectiveness of each component, including Coarse Alignment (CA), Pose Alignment (PA), Shape Refinement (SR), and Appearance Refinement (AR), of our method, as shown in Tab.~\ref{tab:ablation_app_partial}.

-Metrics on appearance are computed over three chosen scenes, 3DGS-CD-Bench, 3DGS-CD-Desk, and LERF-Donuts. (a) and (g) are used to evaluate the effectiveness of AR, which approves the appearance consistency. (b), (c) and (g) are used to assess the effectiveness of SR. Especially, the results of (b) suffer from false cases, where evaluation crashes caused by invalid solutions, such as a negative scale, confirming the numerical instability of \citet{chatrasingh2023generalized} mentioned in Sec.~\ref{sec:delicate_refine}. (d) and (g) are used to evaluate the effectiveness of PA. (f) and (g) are used to evaluate the effectiveness of CA in obtaining initial solutions, which increases the possibility of success of alignment.
-In terms of visual effects, the absence of the regularization term $\mathcal{L}_R,\mathcal{L}_S$ and orthogonal transformation term results in a distorted proxy object, as shown in Fig.~\ref{fig:ablation_demo_partial}.
+Metrics on appearance are computed over three chosen scenes, 3DGS-CD-\textit{Bench}, 3DGS-CD-\textit{Desk}, and LERF-\textit{Donuts}. (a) and (g) are used to evaluate the effectiveness of AR, which approves the appearance consistency. (b), (c), and (g) are used to assess the effectiveness of SR. Especially, since imperfect 2D matches lead to wrong 3D–3D correspondences, the results of (b) suffer failures, where evaluation crashes caused by invalid solutions (\eg, a negative scale), confirming the numerical instability of \citet{chatrasingh2023generalized} mentioned in Sec.~\ref{sec:delicate_refine}. (d) and (g) are used to evaluate the effectiveness of PA. (f) and (g) are used to evaluate the effectiveness of CA in obtaining initial solutions, which increases the possibility of success of alignment.
+As for visual effects, the absence of regularization terms $\mathcal{L}_R,\mathcal{L}_S$ and orthogonal transformation term results in a distorted proxy object, as shown in Fig.~\ref{fig:ablation_demo_partial}.